MarkXA/nidevconf/content/team/artemiy-kondratiev.md

 github = "https://github.com/awflwafl"
 +++

-Artemiy, better known as Art, invests much of his time into peer-sourced education through his work with Code Co-Op in Farset Labs.
-He values open knowledge and dedication to reaching mastery.
+Art invests much of his time in building forums for peer-to-peer education through his work with Farset Labs and NIDC.
 One day, he will finally read The Art of Programming.